SkinnyPigeon/java_cards/game/Readme.md

   game.nextTurn();

 "That's the largest bumblebee I've ever seen" thought dave as he waited patiently for his turn.
-Perhaps taking the bumblebee as a omen of good times to come, as any rational person might do, Dave leaps in for the attack.
+Perhaps taking the bumblebee as a omen of forthcoming prosperity, as any rational person might, Dave leaps in for the attack.
 As he places his bet he sees his opponent develop the most obvious tell he has ever seen.

   dave.placeBet( 250 );